Cyclists, are you ready?

 Generally speaking, if you are a regular recreational cyclist, you will have a good sense of whether or not you are fit to ride.
 However, there are a number of areas which should be taken into account in determining how well you are, and if that may influence your decision.

-The phrase commonly used is a neck check’.
-In other words, if your symptoms are below the neck (cough, shortness of breath, chest pain) or more generalised (fever, off food, nausea) then that would be an indication NOT to ride.
-There are rare, but potentially serious, complications of significant exertion in these circumstances, including some cardiac issues.
+The phrase commonly used is a ‘neck check’.
+In other words, if your symptoms are below the neck (cough, shortness of breath, chest pain) or more generalised (fever, off-food, nausea) then that would be an indication not to ride.
+They are rare, but potentially serious, complications of significant exertion in these circumstances, including some cardiac issues.

 Hydration may also reflect your general health status, or simply imply that your fluid intake is too low.
 Commonly available urine colour charts are easily accessible online, and offer an idea of your hydration status.
 It is important to note that other factors may alter urine colour, for example beetroot or certain medications, including multivitamins.